SovereignCloudStack/central-api/README.md

 Instead, they are complementing Cluster API by providing `ClusterClasses`.

 It is still to be determined how to bring multi-tenancy concepts from Crossplane into ClusterStacks/CAPI, if even required.

+Should the provider be responsible for creating `ClusterClasses`?
-Enforcing some parameters inside of a cluster class may be enough to provide multi-tenancy, already.
+If yes, enforcing some parameters inside via a `ClusterClass` may be enough to provide multi-tenancy, already.
 That is to be determined, though.

 ## Implementation